 - English - ENG 450 English Internship, ENG 452 Professional and Technical Writing Practicum

-- Finance - FIN 450 College of Business Administration Internship
+- Finance - FIN 250 Finance Internship, FIN 450 College of Business Administration Internship

-- Geography/Earth Science - GEO 450 Geography Internship/ESC 450 Geography Internship
+- Geography/Environmental Science - GEO 450 Internship in Geography and Earth Science

 - History - HIS 450 History Internship/Field Experience

-- Information Systems - IS 451 CBA Management Information Systems Internship
+- Information Systems - IS 250 Information Systems Internship, IS 451 CBA Management Information Systems Internship

 - International Business - IB 450 International Business Internship